Bahram I: Life prior to his accession

 Bahram I was the oldest son of Shapur I, the second shah of the Sasanian Empire.
 He had three younger brothers: Hormizd-Ardashir, Narseh, and Shapur Meshanshah.
 Although the oldest of Shapur's sons, Bahram I was ranked below his brothers, probably due to his mother's lowly origin: she was either a minor queen or a concubine.
 During Shapur's reign, Bahram I served as the governor of the newly conquered region of Gilan, situated on the southwest shore of the Caspian Sea.
 He held the title of Gelan Shah ("king of Gilan").
 He is mentioned in an inscription on the wall of the Ka'ba-ye Zartosht at Naqsh-e Rostam near Persepolis in southern Iran, which Shapur I had created in order to praise his sons by citing their names and titles.

 Shapur I died in 270, and was succeeded by Hormizd-Ardashir (who became known as Hormizd I), who ruled from May 270 until his death in June 271.
-Bahram I, who was never considered a candidate for succession of the throne by his father, ascended with the aid of the powerful Zoroastrian priest Kartir.
+Bahram I subsequently became the new shah, likely with aid of the powerful Zoroastrian priest Kartir.
 He then made a settlement with Narseh, who agreed to give up his entitlement to the throne in return for the governorship of the important frontier province of Armenia, which was constantly the source of war between the Roman and Sasanian Empires.
-It is nevertheless likely that despite this settlement, Narseh still viewed Bahram as a usurper.
+Bahram was likely considered a usurper by Narseh.